-CSUSB nursing student uniforms must include a CSUSB identifying patch SEWN on the left upper sleeve.
-The CSUSB patch can be purchased at the Coyote Bookstore and is mandatory on all uniforms and lab jackets.
+CSUSB nursing student uniforms must include a CSUSB identifying logo as approved by CSUSB Office of Strategic Communication.
+The CSUSB patch can be purchased at the Coyote Bookstore and is mandatoryon all uniforms and lab jackets.
 If uniform comes with CSUSB identifying logo, a patch is not required.